rumspeed/simple-side-tab/readme.txt

 1. Simple Side Tab is action based on option settings.

 == Changelog ==

+= 1.0.1 =
+* FEATURE: option for left or right location for the tab
+* fix IE8 display issue
+* Right side display on IE8 not working correctly yet

 = 1.0.0 =
 * FEATURE: remove tab if active page matches the tab url from the settings page